What is Breast Augmentation?

 There are a variety of reasons for seeking breast augmentation surgery.
 First, many patients simply wish to increase the size of their breasts based only on cosmetic preference.
 They may feel that their breasts are out of proportion with the rest of their body, or wish their clothes fit differently, for example.

 Some patients also choose breast augmentation because their natural breasts are asymmetrical.
-It’s incredibly common for one breast to be bigger than the other, but in some cases, this causes complications when finding properly fitting bras or other clothes and can even be visibly noticeable.
-If the breasts are uneven, using two differently sized breast implants can help create a more balanced and symmetrical appearance.
+It’s incredibly common for one breast to have more fat tissue than the other.
+Still, in some cases, this causes complications when finding properly fitting bras or other clothes and can even be visibly noticeable.
+If the breast size is uneven, using two differently sized breast implants in augmentation mammoplasty can help create a more balanced and symmetrical appearance.

 Finally, it’s common for patients to choose breast augmentation as a result of the changes that occur in the breasts after pregnancy and breastfeeding or after a dramatic weight loss.
 In each of these instances, the breasts can have a “deflated” appearance due to a rapid change in size.
 By utilizing breast implants, patients can restore a full and youthful appearance.